Brown's Brain Science Program (BSP) is a unique interdisciplinary program formed to tackle one of the greatest mysteries of man.

 Brown University provides a unique environment in which to pursue interdisciplinary brain science graduate training.
 Research at Brown emphasizes collaborative theoretical and experimental studies of the brain, from the molecular to the behavioral and cognitive levels.
 It unites researchers who study the fundamental mechanisms of nervous system function and those who seek to create devices with brain-like functions that can assist people.
 The faculty is also committed to translating fundamental knowledge into practical applications to the diagnosis and treatment of the devastating effects of disease and trauma of the nervous system.
 Brown is a leader in brain-related research and offers exceptional training and course work for those interested in pursuing careers in brain science.

-The Brown Institute for Brain Science partners with a number of discipline-based graduate programs.
+Brown’s Robert J. & Nancy D. Carney Institute for Brain Science partners with eight discipline-based graduate programs.
 Students interested in interdisciplinary brain science training enter through one of these graduate programs.

 - Applied Mathematics

 - Computer Science